 Golf and the Caribbean go hand in hand, and this is something you’ll be reminded of as you tee off at The Golf & Country Club in Ocho Rios.
 You can experience this 18-hole, resort-style course with the option of your day getting started at the practice range, which includes chipping and putting greens.
 If you don’t have golf shoes, you can rent them on site.
-This tour makes it possible to not only perfect your golfing skills, but also to learn more about Jamaica through your knowledgeable caddy.
+This tour makes it possible to not only perfect your golfing skills, but also to learn more about golf courses in Jamaica through your knowledgeable caddy.
 There’s a restaurant at the clubhouse for dining after your game, which offers delicious Jamaican delicacies.

 You’ll find Green Grotto Caves about 30 minutes from Ocho Rios, in Runaway Bay.
 This is one of Jamaica’s not-so-well-kept secrets, as many people are aware of how amazing these intricate limestone caves are, which carry a wealth of history.
 They date back to the days of the Arawak Indians and are also said to have been a hideaway for escaped slaves during the colonial era.
 Spanish settlers who were escaping from the British also used the caves as a hideout.
 Green Grotto Caves have more than served their purpose in history, and today, guided tours are available, where you can learn more about the cave’s background, and its geological features.